 - Bamidbar – BaMidbar Wilderness Therapy guides Jewish young adults on individualized journeys of self-discovery and healing.
 Through nature-based therapy, BaMidbar is a stepping stone to independent, healthy, adulthood.

-- Atlanta Area Recovery Meetings
+- Atlanta Area Recovery Meetings (suspended until further notice)

 - Alcoholics Anonymous